‘The worst sunrise in my life’: Ukrainians wake to attack

-KYIV, Ukraine (AP) — The missile fragment pierced the ceiling of Mikhail Shcherbakov’s apartment in Kharkiv, Ukraine’s second largest city.
-A Russian attack, after weeks of warnings, had hit home.
+KYIV, Ukraine (AP) — The missile fragment pierced the ceiling of Mikhail Shcherbakov’s apartment in Kharkiv, Ukraine’s second-largest city.
+A Russian attack, after weeks of rhetoric and warning signs, had hit home.

 “I heard noise and woke up.
 I realized it sounded like artillery,” Shcherbakov said.
 He jumped from the couch and ran to wake his mother, and something exploded behind him.